Pool Chemistry Points System - Water Balance Made Simple

 IHG points are hotel rewards, not pool-related.
 However, pool water balance involves key chemistry points: pH (7.4-7.6), free chlorine based on CYA levels, total alkalinity (80-120), and calcium hardness (250-350 for plaster).

-Understanding Pool Chemistry Points System
+Understanding Pool Chemistry Parameters

-The Essential Chemistry Points
+The Essential Chemistry Parameters

 Free Chlorine (FC) Points: Your sanitizer level depends entirely on your Cyanuric Acid (CYA) level.
 Use the FC/CYA chart: if CYA is 30ppm, maintain FC at 2-4ppm.
 If CYA is 50ppm, maintain FC at 3-6ppm.
 This relationship is crucial for effective sanitization.